Amadeia/p8105_final_project_report/p8105_final_project_report.md

 <u>Motivation</u>
 -----------------

 Our project goals were to analyze Google Trends data for the 2018 midterm elections.
 We chose to focus on Texas because of the close race between Beto O’Rourke and Ted Cruz.
-We wanted to identify the most highly searched political topics and examine different geographic components, such as where certain searches occurred.
+We wanted to identify the most highly searched political topics and examine different geographic components (by county and congressional district), such as where certain searches occurred and if this may have impacted voting patterns for either candidate.
 Our motivation is that this is a currently relevant issue in the U.S. and allows for analyses of civic engagement among American voters.

 <u>Related Work </u>
 --------------------